Spectral Multiplicity for Maa{\ss} Newforms of Non-Squarefree Level: Introduction

 \end{theorem}

+Again, we prove this result in more generality; see \hyperref[Fratiothm]{Theorem \ref*{Fratiothm}}.
+The key tool in this proof is the explicit Weyl law for $\GL_2$ over any number field due to Palm \cite{Palm}.

-As $\varphi$ and $\varphi \otimes \e_{\Quad(q')}$ have the same Laplacian eigenvalue $\lambda$, this means that every Laplacian eigenvalue corresponding to a newform in $\MM^{\new}\left(\Gamma_0(q)\right)_{\nonmon(\e_{\Quad(q')})}$ has multiplicity at least $2$.
-When $q = 9$ and $q' = 3$, this shows that two-fifths of the new part of the discrete spectrum of the Laplacian on $\Gamma_0(9) \backslash \H$ have multiplicity at least $2$, thereby reproving a result of Str\"{o}mberg \cite[Proposition 1.3]{Stromberg}.
-When $q = p^3$ is the cube of an odd prime, then Theorem \ref{Qratiothm} implues that eigenvalues with multiplicity at least $2$ constitute almost all of the new part of the discrete spectrum of the Laplacian on $\Gamma_0(q) \backslash \H$, with the only eigenvalues having multiplicity $1$ corresponding to monomial newforms.
+As $f$ and $f \otimes \chi_r$ have the same Laplacian eigenvalue $\lambda_f$, this means that every Laplacian eigenvalue corresponding to a newform in $\BB_0^{\ast}\left(\Gamma_0(q)\right)_{\nonmon(\chi_r)}$ has multiplicity at least $2$.
+In particular, when $q = p^3$ is the cube of an odd prime, then \hyperref[twistthmclassical]{Theorems \ref*{twistthmclassical}} and \ref{Qratiothm} imply that eigenvalues with multiplicity at least $2$ constitute almost all of the new part of the cuspidal spectrum of the Laplacian on $\Gamma_0(q) \backslash \Hb$, with the only eigenvalues having multiplicity $1$ corresponding to monomial newforms.